Yes, some blood pressure medications can affect triglyceride and cholesterol levels.

-Older beta blockers, such as propranolol (Inderal, Innopran), atenolol (Tenormin) and metoprolol (Lopressor), can slightly increase triglycerides and decrease high-density lipoprotein (HDL, or "good") cholesterol.
-Typically this occurs in people who have a cluster of conditions (metabolic syndrome) that includes:
+Older beta blockers, such as propranolol (Inderal, Innopran XL), atenolol (Tenormin) and metoprolol (Kapspargo Sprinkle, Lopressor, Toprol-XL), can slightly increase triglycerides and decrease high-density lipoprotein (HDL) cholesterol, the "good" cholesterol.
+This side effect may be more likely in people who smoke.

 Newer beta blockers, such as carvedilol (Coreg) and nebivolol (Bystolic), are less likely to affect cholesterol levels.

 If you're worried about increasing triglyceride levels, talk to a health care provider about eating healthier and exercising.
 Don't stop taking any prescribed medications without first talking to a provider.

 - Bloch M, et al. Antihypertensive drugs and lipids. https://www.uptodate.com/contents/search.
 Accessed March 6, 2020.

 - Akhtar F, et al. The effect of thiazide diuretics on blood lipid profile in hypertensive adults: A meta-analysis of randomized controlled trials.
 Cureus.
 2018; doi:10.7759/cureus.2651.

 - Bonow RO, et al., eds.
 Systemic hypertension: Management.
 In: Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
 11th ed.
 Saunders Elsevier; 2019. https://www.clinicalkey.com.
 Accessed March 6, 2020.